SAP-samples/teched2022-IN261/exercises/ex1/README.md

 HINT: the environment is pre-configured to expose events.
 We will use a shared channel to explore this feature.

 1. Log into SAP S/4HANA Cloud using the below link and your user an password.

+LINK TO BE ADDED

-2. Click on the Enterprise Event Enablement Tile (under Enterprise Event Enablement)
+3. Click on the Enterprise Event Enablement Tile (under Enterprise Event Enablement)

 ![Enterprise Event Enablement](/./images/IN261-ex1-7.png)